safe-global/safe-docs/pages/sdk/relay-kit/reference/safe-4337-pack.md

 ### `init(safe4337InitOptions)`

-The static method `init()` creates an instance of the `Safe4337Pack`.
-This method should be used to create the initial instance instead the regular constructor.
+The static method `init()` generates an instance of `Safe4337Pack`.
+Use this method to create the initial instance instead of the regular constructor.

 **Parameters**

-The `Safe4337InitOptions` used with the `init()` method are:
+The `Safe4337InitOptions` used in the `init()` method are:

 ```typescript
 Safe4337InitOptions = {